MichalWyszkYT/test/README.md

 # Set configs in config.js and users.js
 npm run
 ```
-optifineProxy must run behind nginx or another reverse-proxy which provides the 'x-real-ip' header,
+optifineProxy runs optimally behind nginx or another proxy that provides the X-Real-IP header, but will work without
-here's an example nginx config
+without a proxy it must run on port 80
 ```
 server {
     listen 80;